gatsby-tv/gatsby/packages/components/lib/components/Button/README.md

 ### `unstyled`
 > `boolean` (optional)

-Do not apply most CSS styling to the button.
+Do not apply text styling or padding to the button.
 It is assumed that the caller has their own agenda in mind when using this option.

 ### `animate`
 > `animate` (optional)